Some of the below information is in PDF format

 Lots (PDF format).

-If you would like to purchase a copy of the list from the Tax Collector's Office, it will be available from the Tax Collector's Office for $5.25 at the counter, or $6.25 through the mail.
-If you would like a list to be mailed to you, please send a check for the cost of the list and postage to the Sacramento County Tax Collector, Tax-Defaulted Land Unit, 700 H Street, Room 1710, Sacramento, CA 95814.
+If you would like to purchase a copy of the tax sale list, it is available from the Tax Collector's Office for $5.25 at the counter, or $6.50 through the mail.
+If you would like a list to be mailed to you, please send a check for $6.50 made out to the Sacramento County Tax Collector and mail to the Tax-Defaulted Land Unit, 700 H Street, Room 1710, Sacramento, CA 95814.
 If you would like to be notified when the next list will be available e-Subscribe for property tax sale notifications

 e-Subscribe for property tax sale notifications